-The Wise Up To Cancer programme has now been expanded to support South Asian women living in Bradford.
+The Wise Up To Cancer programme supports South Asian women living in Bradford.
 In partnership with the University of Bradford, South Asian women are being offered a ‘chat about health’ in community and pharmacy settings.
 The programme also offers further support to help women attend screening appointments if their screening is overdue.

 The chats in local community venues are delivered by community health champion volunteers who are local South Asian women provided with training at the University.
 The chats held in pharmacies are delivered by dedicated members of the pharmacy team called ‘pharmacy health champions’.
 They are supported by Community Pharmacy West Yorkshire.